woojinsoh/tensorrt_examples/custom_plugin_simple_example/README.md

         `cmake ..` displays a complete list of configurable variables.
 If a variable is set to `VARIABLE_NAME-NOTFOUND`, then you’ll need to specify it manually or set the variable it is derived from correctly.

+## Running Sample #1
+The custom plugin is added using `GraphSurgeon` API when TF2.0 is converted to UFF.

-2. Build and train model using keras dataset and persist it as `pb` file with frozen graphs.
+1. Build and train model using keras dataset and persist it as `pb` file with frozen graphs.
     ```bash
     python3 lenet5.py
     ```

-3. Run inference using TensorRT with the custom clip plugin implementation:
+2. Run inference using TensorRT with the custom clip plugin implementation:
     ```bash
-    python3 sample.py
+    python3 uff_custom_plugin.py
     ```

-4. Verify that the sample ran successfully.
+3. Verify that the sample ran successfully.
 If the sample runs successfully you should see a match between the test case and the prediction.
     ```
     === Testing ===
     Loading Test Case: 6
     Prediction: 6
+    ```

+## Running Sample #2
+The custom plugin is added to define The network layer, which is not originally supported by TensorRT network definition API.
+1. Build and train model using keras dataset and its weights are directly fed into tensorRT Engine.
+    ```bash
+    python3 network_api_custom_plugin.py
+    ```

+2. Verify that the sample ran successfully.
+If the sample runs successfully you should see a match between the test case and the prediction.
+    ```
+    === Testing ===
+    Test Case: 4
+    Prediction: 4
     ```